skip to main content

 As well as having a great sense of tradition and history, I believe that townspeople, young and old, have a great resilience and a rebelliousness which has contributed to our particular sense of identity.
 That Dingleness is most visible on Paddy’s Morning and Wran’s Day and was certainly on display during the Dingle team’s recent celebrations.
 It was evident too in our campaigns to Save the Shore in the 1990s and the 2005 debate about the name of the town.

-There is a mantra in Dingle, ‘we never died a winter yet’, inspired by the Foley Brothers of John Street rebelling against the Black and Tans and marching around the town on the Wran’s Day so that tradition would not be broken.
-That rebelliousness and resistance is also evident in this batch of Dingle footballers who have fought back and not walked away over the past few years despite devastating losses along the way - and we know that they are not finished yet!
+There is a mantra in Dingle, 'we never died a winter yet', inspired by the Foley Brothers of John Street rebelling against the Black and Tans and marching around the town on the Wran’s Day so that tradition would not be broken.
+That rebelliousness and resistance was also evident in this batch of Dingle footballers who fought back and did not falter over the past few years despite devastating losses along the way.
+At times in this season's Munster Final, against Cork’s St Finbarr’s and the All-Ireland semi-final against Dublin’s Ballyboden/St. Enda’s, the Dingle team seemed to be done and dusted but kept fighting, never panicking and came out on top of the games to reach the holy grail for any Club team.

 Follow RTÉ Brainstorm on WhatsApp and Instagram for more stories and updates